endevr-io/wsl-path/README.md

 ## Contributing
 Pull requests are welcome for bug fixes or feature requests.
 Make sure that all tests pass with `npm run test` before creating a pull request.

+## Sponsors
+Support this project and possibly other open-source projects by becoming a sponsor.
+Higher tier sponsor will appear here with a logo and link to your website.
+[Become a sponsor](https://github.com/sponsors/skuIIs)

 ## License
 [MIT](https://github.com/endevr-io/wsl-path/blob/main/LICENSE)